-NASM CPT has quite a range of prices all depending on which study package you choose.
+NASM has quite a range of prices all depending on which study package you choose.

 There are 4 different packages available and their standard pricing is as follows:

-It’s important to note that prices occasionally changes since NASM regularly runs discounts and special promotions.
+It’s important to note that prices occasionally change and there are opportunities to apply NASM discounts and special promotions.